theevo/SwiftUI-DateDetector/README.md

 - No need for delimiters like "-" or "."; just type the numbers for month, day, and year
 - Auto-advancement of the cursor from the month field to day field to year field

+## Work In Progress

+- February 29 on non-leap years are not rendering correctly.
+Currently if you enter 02/29/2001, the app determines that 02 is a valid month, 29 is a valid day, and 2001 is a valid year and coloring all 3 TextFields green.
+The preview - correctly - only shows only "February" - no day, no year - which to me is the safest thing to say is valid.
+Which should fields should be red?
+The day or the year?
+Or both?
+- SwiftDate has its own date validation. my app cannot accurately determine if a February 29, 2001.
+Is there a method I can call to validate a date and have it tell me which parts are invalid?
+I've been getting by with just `toFormat(:)`; there must be more.

 ## Date Validation

 *what if i enter a "💩🚽" or "13" for the month?*